 The Plagiarism Report is built not only to support you but also to allow collaboration with your assistant or students.

 - Share the plagiarism report with other students, instructors, groups (i.e. classes), or the whole organisation.
 You can also use a one-click share-link to share it with those who do not have a PlagScan account.
 Sharing rights can be removed at any time.

 - Depending on how you set your PlagScan policies, teachers and students have full control of who can access or edit documents with group-wide permission levels.

 - When receiving a comment from the instructor, students are able to respond to that comment and initiate a conversation directly on the report.

 Nothing escapes our report: Cheating and obfuscation detection

 Google how to cheat plagiarism checkers and the n.1 suggestion is to change characters and letters with similarly looking ones that are from a different alphabet.
 But PlagScan is not blind to these techniques and identifies these sneaky techniques - also referred to as obfuscation techniques.
 Some of them attempt to mix their text with letter/number, colored in white, instead of the spaces between words.
 Others mixed cyrillic letters with latin letters to avoid being caught for plagiarism.
 For the human eye, this is difficult to catch.
 If a case like these i detected, we’ll worn you on the report so that you are aware that something is suspicious on that document.
 To support academic integrity and protect original texts from hardworking students, PlagScan is there to support you and to guarantee peace of mind.
 More here

 Register a free PlagScan test account.

-Like James and Lily, support original writing and learn why PlagScan provides you with the best value for your money.
+Support original writing and learn why PlagScan provides you with the most effective solution for your needs.